the-BOST/keyloger_http/README.md

 Detailed Description:

 The keylogger script provided here serves the purpose of silently capturing keystrokes made on the system it's installed on.
 It operates by intercepting keyboard input and logging it into a text file while also sending the captured keystrokes to a local http server.
 The server runs on the localhost IP address and utilizes port 80 for communication.
-(I need help because I am unable to connect to the HTTP server with other PCs on the same network.
+(I need help because I am unable to connect to the HTTP server with other PCs on the same network. (whereiam.txt is for local_ip value)

 Usage: